DoctorEww/software-assurance/Design.md

   - *Threat ID: 20*
     - Threat Name: Spoofing of Destination Data Store File System
     - Justification: Nothing sensitive is written to the file system.
 File system requires user level authentication on the system.
-    - Existing Mitigations:
+    - Existing Mitigations: The logs written contain only a minimal amount of information.
+It's composed of mostly unique IDs, timestamps, and IPs.
+The file system requires the system defined user trust level.
-    - Notable Gap:
+    - Notable Gap: None.

   - *Threat ID: 21*
     - Threat Name: Risks from Logging